Coleen Rooney says text from Rebekah Vardy raised suspicions

 Mrs Vardy's barrister Hugh Tomlinson asked: "Why weren't you honest, Mrs Rooney?"

-To which she replied: "I didn't want to because I had put warning signs out there and Mrs Vardy, or whoever was on her account, never came to me and said 'it was me that has been passing information onto the Sun'."
+She replied: "I didn't want to because I had put warning signs out there and Mrs Vardy, or whoever was on her account, never came to me and said 'it was me that has been passing information onto the Sun'."

 She added: "At that time I didn't think she [Mrs Vardy] would tell the truth anyway, even if I confronted her."

-Mrs Rooney reiterated that the pair, whose husbands Wayne and Jamie both played football for England together, were "not good friends", and that if someone had unfollowed her she "wouldn't have been that bothered really".
+Mrs Rooney reiterated that the pair, whose husbands Wayne and Jamie played football for England together, were "not good friends", and that if someone had unfollowed her she "wouldn't have been that bothered really".

 "I felt it was suspicious.
 Obviously I had suspicions in other ways, so this just added to the suspicions that I had," she said.